harrywang/fred/README.md

 # About
-FRED (Flask + REact + Docker): a boilerplate for full stack development
+FRED (Flask + REact + Docker): A Boilerplate for Full Stack Development

 ## Run